 Warren Buffett isn’t the only person to suffer from stage fright.
 Famous people like Winston Churchill, Abraham Lincoln, and Joel Osteen all experienced the jitters while presenting to a crowd.

-Their presentation anxiety didn’t stop them from reaching the peaks of their expert careers.
-Instead, they wisely used it to motivate themselves to keep improving.
+Their presentation anxiety didn’t stop them from reaching the peaks of their careers.
+Instead, they used it to motivate themselves to keep improving.

-If these famous historical figures overcame their fear of public speaking, you can, too.
+If these famous figures overcame their fear of public speaking, so can you.
 Stop anxiety by inspiring yourself with their stories.

 The reality is that many people struggle with performance anxiety.
 First, understand why you’re getting goosebumps before you can tame it.
 Let’s see if you share the roots of your fears with these famous presentation experts.